-4 HIGH-FIDELITY BUILD CONFIGURATION SELECTION
+3 HIGH-FIDELITY BUILD CONFIGURATION SELECTION

 Identifying compatible versions of a package's dependencies is a time consuming and error-prone endeavour.
 Currently, the process of identifying a package configuration that successfully builds relies on individuals with in-depth knowledge of various packages and their interactions with their dependencies.
 In the absence of such knowledge users have to resort to exploring the build configuration space by trying out various combinations of packages and their dependencies.
 The space formed by all possible options for a package and dependencies is immense, and as a result an exhaustive search of that space is impractical.
 One can resort to random sampling, but that is still a tedious process, and if system parameters change it would have to be redone all over again.
-Ideally, we want an automated process that can select configurations that are highly likely to build based on a smaller set of samples.
+Moreover, just building the package itself takes a significant amount of time.
+Ideally, we want an automated process that can select select configurations that are highly likely to build based on a smaller set of samples.